The AB5 Tax Law: How It Affects Your CA Business

-The biggest impact of California’s AB 5 law often lands right on your bottom line.
+The biggest impact of California’s ab5 tax law often lands right on your bottom line.
 Misclassifying your work status can lead to unexpected tax bills, interest, and significant penalties for both you and the companies that hire you.
 Suddenly, questions about who pays payroll taxes, whether you can deduct business expenses, and how you file your returns become critically important.
 This isn’t just about following rules; it’s about protecting your income and the financial health of your consulting practice.
-To help you stay ahead, we’re outlining the essential tax strategies for compliance with California AB 5 for consultants, giving you the clarity needed to manage your money effectively.
+To help you stay ahead, we’re outlining the essential tax strategies for compliance, giving you the clarity needed to manage your money effectively.

 Key Takeaways